frankyeh/Practicum/index.md

 In this practicum course, students will
   1. learn a tractography software tool called [DSI Studio](http://dsi-studio.labsolver) for mapping brain connection trajectories
-  2. develop his/her own project in mapping one fiber pathway
-  3. write a manuscript as the final report.
+  2. conduct a short study and write a final report.

 - Laboratory Exposure

 Participants will learn the neuroanatomy of the target fiber bundle and use “DSI Studio” to map its connection trajectories on a population averaged template.
 In 2021, there are [250 journal publications using DSI Studio](http://dsi-studio.labsolver.org/citation.html) to carry out their studies.
 The learned skills in thie course can be applied to any brain studies that investigate the structural trajectories of fiber connections.

-- Practicum publication
+- Practicum publications

 **Ghulam‐Jelani Z, Barrios‐Martinez J, Eguiluz‐Melendez A, Gomez R, Anania Y, Yeh FC.
 Redundancy circuits of the commissural pathways in human and rhesus macaque brains.
 Human brain mapping.
 2021 May;42(7):2250-61.**